 These two printable exponent worksheets can help a child visualize the words that we use to talk about the cube roots.
 Use the square root table above to find the cube root since both are on the table.
 A cube's volume is simply the height times the width times the base sides.

 If the cube is a square cube, the sides are all equal and when multiplied give the volume of a cube.

 It is a giant help to show young children what a cube looks like with Math manipulatives or a Rubics cube.

-Remember that negative exponents mean the reciprocal of the base raised to the power of the exponent.
-They wind up being fractions.
+Negative exponents mean the reciprocal of the base raised to the power of the exponent.
+They wind up being fractions or division.